canxium/docs/src/whitepaper/abstract.md

 Unlike traditional models that rely on predetermined supply plans, Canxium empowers market forces to dictate the availability and value of its coins.
 This approach creates a more adaptable ecosystem, aligning the blockchain’s performance with the fluctuations of the market.

 In addition to its economic innovation, Canxium has revolutionized blockchain technology with its unique approach to mining.
 The platform is committed to building a more sustainable and decentralized future.
-One of its most distinguishing features is the innovative concept of offline mining — an entirely new idea within the cryptocurrency space.
+One of its most distinguishing features is the innovative concept of Retained Proof-of-Work (RdPoW) — an entirely new idea within the cryptocurrency space.
+RdPoW allows miners to generate proof-of-work and submit it at their discretion, enhancing flexibility, efficiency, and decentralization.
+This PoW can be a standalone proof, or a proof of work from another blockchain.